starkinfra/sdk-node/README.md

 })();
 ```

-## Get a pix statement .csv file
+### Get a PixStatement .csv file

-To get a .csv file of a pix statement using its id, run:
+To get the .csv file corresponding to a Pix statement using its id, run:

 ```javascript
 const starkinfra = require('starkinfra');